Jab tak hai jaan has

 To and fro from Sangli Civil

-Partying till late and returning to the hostel
+Partying till late and returning to

 Under the warden’s watchful vigil

-The hostel food which I better not describe
+The hostel food which I better not

 The fights for getting good rooms

-The small catfights with best friends
+The small catfights with best

 Over wet clothes, buckets and brooms